kyledesousa87/FD-Invisalign/README.md

-## Finest Dental - Dental Implants
+## Finest Dental Landing Pages SASS,GULP & Panini Templates:

 1.	` cd `  into the finest-dental and run ` npm install`  in your terminal - this command installs packages listed in the package.json file and any packages that it depends on.
 Packages are installed in the node_modules directory.
 a.
 Please do not modifiy anything in the `node_modules directory`.
 Note: the node_modules directory is not kept in source control.